Richmond-area Fourth of July guide

 Monday

-The Richmond Flying Squirrels host one of the biggest fireworks displays across town after their game against the Fightin Phils.
+The Richmond Flying Squirrels will host one of the biggest fireworks displays in town after their game against the Fightin Phils.
 Tickets typically sell out.
 6:35 p.m.; fireworks to follow the game.
-The Diamond, 3001 N. Arthur Ashe Blvd. $8-$15.
+The Diamond, 3001 N. Arthur Ashe Blvd.
+Tickets start at $10.
 (804) 359-3866. www.squirrelsbaseball.com

 Hardywood’s Let Lagers Ring